 - or mental illness or disability.

 The requirement to hide or delete if threatening or suggesting harm.

 The discretion exercised over the moderation of strong language, with stricter moderation for posts of an aggressive nature.

-QNews encourages lively and frank but respectful discussion on our platforms.
+QNews encourages lively and frank but respectful discussions on our platforms.